neogcamp/build/basics/is-your-birthday-lucky.md

 Use [modulo operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Remainder) to separate digits.

 ## stack
-Can use CLI, vanillaJS and or React for this.
+Can use vanillaJS and or React for this.